pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

 - descriptive: Descriptive metadata is typically used for discovery and identification, as information to search and locate an object, such as title, authors, subjects, keywords, and publisher.
 - structural: Structural metadata describes how the components of an object are organized.
-An example of structural metadata would be how a database organize tables inside it (e.g. schema of each table and relation between tables).
+An example of structural metadata would be how a database organizes tables inside it (e.g. schema of each table and relation between tables).
 - administrative: Administrative metadata gives information to help manage the source.
 Administrative metadata refers to the technical information, such as file type, or when and how the file was created.